 Any dish with mushrooms at its heart can benefit from a substation of marjoram.
 In fact, marjoram makes such a delicious seasoning when paired with mushrooms that you can still use this herb in place of rosemary even if it is already present in your dish.
 In this case, simply add a bit more.

-If you need a substitution for a lamb dish, a combination of bay leaf, peppermint and thyme is ideal.
+If you need a substitution for a lamb dish, a combination of bay leaf, peppermint, and thyme is ideal.
 Take care to use a total amount of these combined herbs that equals that of the rosemary needed and you will be able to season your lamb dish expertly.

 As with any substitution, always remember to consider the specific flavors that will best complement your dish without overpowering other seasonings.
-Add your substitution slowly, taste as you work, and you should be able to save your dish with a successful and complementary rosemary substitute.
+Add your substitution slowly, taste as you work, and you should be able to save your dish with a successful and complimentary rosemary substitute.